alissa-huskey/python-class/docs/reference/glossary.md

   A valid piece of code that, when evaluated, results in {term}`boolean` value.

-docstring
-  Similar to a comment parts of code that are not executed but are used to document a segment of code.
-In Python it is surrounded by triple double-quotes `"""` or triple single-quotes `'''` and appears at the first expression in a file, module, class, or function.

 escaping
   How to indicate to the computer that an operator inside of a string should not be interpreted but instead be treated be treated as part of the string.